omkamra/sequencer-midi/README.md

 | `2@3` | `[:bind {:root [:degree->key 3]} [:degree 2]]]` | play the 2nd degree of the scale starting at the 3rd degree of the current scale |

-Aggregate modifiers can be placed either after the aggregate (as shown in the example above) or interspersed with the aggregate elements:
+Aggregate modifiers can be placed either after the aggregate (as shown in the examples above) or interspersed with the aggregate elements:

 | Alternative 1 | Alternative 2 | Alternative 3 |
 | ------------- | ------------- | ------------- |